Bideford witch trial

-A plaque commemorating the executions on the wall of Rougemont Castle in Exeter.
+A plaque commemorating Lloyd, Edwards, Trembles, and Alice Molland on the wall of Rougemont Castle in Exeter.

 The Bideford witch trial resulted in hangings for witchcraft in England.
 Temperance Lloyd, Mary Trembles and Susannah Edwards from the town of Bideford in Devon were tried in 1682 at the Exeter Assizes at Rougemont Castle.
 Much of the evidence against them was hearsay, although there was a confession by Lloyd, which she did not fully recant even with her execution imminent.
 These women have been labelled as the last people to be hanged in England for witchcraft.
 (Note: It is sometimes said that Alice Molland was the last person to be sentenced to death for witchcraft in England; she was condemned to execution at Heavitree, Devon, in 1685, but unlike the three Bideford women there is no evidence that she was in fact executed.
 The plaque (illustrated above) in Exeter Castle, the venue for her trial and conviction, also notes the names of the Bideford victims from 1682.)

 Investigation of Temperance Lloyd

 On Saturday, July 1682, Thomas Eastchurch, a Bideford shopkeeper, complained to some of the town’s constables that Temperance Lloyd had been practising witchcraft.
 The constables arrested Temperance Lloyd and locked her in the old chapel at the end of the bridge, where she remained until taken before the justices, Thomas Gist, Mayor of Bideford, and John Davie, Alderman, on the Monday morning.
-The charges were: "suspicion of having used some magical art, sorcery or witchcraft upon the body of Grace Thomas and to have had discourse or familiarity with the devil in the likeness or shape of a black man."
+The charges were: "suspicion of having used some magical art, sorcery or witchcraft upon the body of Grace Thomas and to have had discourse or familiarity with the devil in the likeness or shape of a black man".
 Grace Thomas thought that Temperance Lloyd was responsible for her illness, because the previous September, Lloyd had wept with joy and expressed pleasure in seeing that Thomas had regained her health.